planetary-social/ansible-scripts/roles/nos_social/README.md

-# nos-social role
+# nos_social role

 This role sets up the nos.social homepage and prepares for a future service to provide the nip 05 service.
-It uses a Traefik proxy and a nginx server for Webflow proxy_pass to https://nos-social.webflow.io/.
+It uses a Traefik proxy and a nginx server for Webflow proxy_pass to https://nos_social.webflow.io/.

 ## Variables